Killfaeh/HarryMUD/README.md

 # Harry MUD
 Harry MUD is an interface based on [Electron](https://www.electronjs.org/), [Péguy.js](https://github.com/Killfaeh/Peguy.js) and [Google Translate](https://translate.google.fr/?hl=fr&sl=auto&tl=fr&op=translate) for connecting to your favorite MUDs.</br>
-It lets you fill a library of MUDs with your login details, so you can quickly connect to them.
-You can also save small macros and string patterns to automate the translation of some game parts.
+It features a library that you can customize with your favorite MUD login info.</br>
+You can also save small macros and string patterns to automate the translation of some game parts.</br>
 The name HarryMUD is a reference to the Star Trek character Harry Mudd.

 ## Table of Contents